Gingivitis And Stomatitis In Cats

 Plasmacytic-Lymphocytic Stomatitis (LPGS)

-FGS is another term sometimes used to describe this syndrome and it stands for Feline Gingivitis Stomatitis.
+FGS is another term sometimes used to describe this syndrome, which stands for Feline Gingivitis Stomatitis.

 What Causes LPGS?